Facebook Group Description: All You Need To Know in 2026

 3. NO LINKS to articles, blogs, posts, videos.
 You'll see plenty of these from ME, but that's because it's my group and I can do waddiwant!

 Posts like this will be deleted, and offenders will be warned.
-Two warns = banned.
+Two warnings = banned.
 So PLEASE don't do that, I'd love to have you in the group for a long time.

 If you have ANY other questions, please reach out to other admins of the group or me.